 I don't love so much of what Christmas has become: angry people on the roads and in the malls, pushing and shoving, jostling for position in the lines for the most popular gift items.
 I don't love crowds and high-pressured sales pitches and lazy bums who prefer to steal someone else's money and/or gifts instead of working for their own.

-I was at the mall last Christmas.
+I was at the mall just before Christmas a few years ago.
 It was funny, actually--as I went from one store to another, a young man attempted to charm his way to a sale: arms outstretched, big smile, big tube of very expensive lotion in hand in a bid to convince me I could not live without that lotion.
 Little did he know.
 I changed lanes, moving to the other side of the aisle, and that big smile instantly vanished.
 I can only imagine what I was called in that disappointing moment!

 Then there was the turkey who attempted to help himself to my cash.
 I felt his hand the minute it hit the zipper on my messenger bag.
 I came down hard on the trespassing hand.
 "If you want to keep that, buddy, you'd better take it back NOW."